qteatime/kate/docs/source/dev/manual/model/overview.rst

 in the cartridge process which translate common web APIs and features into a Kate-compatible form.

-For example, the :ref:`network proxy` bridge allows one to use a regular ``<img src="bg.png">`` tag in a web page, and have that translated to load the file from the cartridge's binary data instead.
+For example, the :doc:`network proxy </dev/manual/web/bridges/network-proxy>` bridge allows one to use a regular ``<img src="bg.png">`` tag in a web page, and have that translated to load the file from the cartridge's binary data instead.
 Audio, fetch, and friends receive a similar treatment from this bridge.

+The :doc:`local storage proxy </dev/manual/web/bridges/local-storage-proxy>`
-The :ref:`local storage proxy` and :ref:`indexedDB proxy` allows one to use regular web storage APIs while translating all of those calls into operations on the small 64 MB storage partition the cartridge has access to.
+and :doc:`indexedDB proxy </dev/manual/web/bridges/indexeddb-proxy>` allows one to use regular web storage APIs while translating all of those calls into operations on the small 64 MB storage partition the cartridge has access to.